Mission and Mandate

 Carry through with the same mindset for the rest of the day

 You’ve parked your sled for the day, but don’t rest your Safe Rider sense.
 If you after snowmobile activities include alcohol make sure you have a designated driver.
 This will keep everyone alive and ready to ride another day.

 Safety equipment is dependent on where and how long the ride will be.
 However, the following basic tools should be carried in the snowmobile at all times:

 Always be prepared for an emergency.
-A good questions to ask is "Can I get back safely with the equipment I am taking?"
+A good question to ask is "Can I get back safely with the equipment I am taking?"
 The following items are good to take:

 Recommended minimum ice thickness are as follows:

 It is critical that the ice quality or type of ice is evaluated before you travel.
-Clear hard, new ice is the only kind of ice recommended for travel, AVOID:
+Clear hard, new ice is the only kind of ice recommended for travel.

-* Snow one ice that acts as a blanket to prevent hardening of ice
+Snow on ice that acts as a blanket to prevent hardening of ice

 Going through the ice is a scary experience, being prepared may be the only chance you have.
 Some things that may help you become prepared are: